andrewsheerin/NRS-528---Sheerin/README.md

-## Andrew Sheerin
-## This is the repository for NRS 528 - GIS and Python
+## Andrew Sheerin's repository for NRS 528 - GIS and Python

 ### Homework assignments are in the coding challenges directory